NCAR/micm/docs/source/contributing/index.rst

 --------------------------

 All of our docs are stored in the ``docs`` directory.
 There are several python dependencies that need to install.
-To make this easy, we provide a ``reuirements.txt`` file that you can use to install.
+To make this easy, we provide a ``requirements.txt`` file that you can use to install.

 Virtualenv
 ^^^^^^^^^^